microsoft/vscode-wiki/Code-Organization.md

 Use the instantiation service to create instances for service consumers, like so `instantiationService.createInstance(Client)`.
 Usually, this is done for you when being registered as a contribution, like a Viewlet or Language.

-# Code Editor source organization
+# VS Code Editor source organization

 * the `vs/editor` folder should not have any `node` or `electron-browser` dependencies.
 * `vs/editor/common` and `vs/editor/browser` - the code editor core (critical code without which an editor does not make sense).